matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

       "content": "<event_content>",
       "room_id": "<the room_id>"
     }

+We include the room ID in the payload, because otherwise the homeserver would be able to change the room a message was sent in.

 Clients must guard against replay attacks by keeping track of the ratchet indices of Megolm sessions.
 They should reject messages with a ratchet index that they